sm202020/Webstack---Portfolio-Project---Pitch/README.md

    - Mark tasks as completed or pending.

 3. **Task List View**
-   - Display tasks grouped by their status, e.g., "Pending" and "Completed."
+   - Display tasks grouped by their status, e.g. "Pending" and "Completed."

 4. **Notifications**
    - Simple reminders for tasks with due dates